andrewt3000/web_development/README.md

 - propreitary routing apis
 - lack of control of the environment.
 (For instance, in the past I had an issue with aws lambda because it only supporting an older version of node)

-The stateless nature of serverless functions is what makes them easily scalable, but it's not clear how to handle any shared state such as database connection pooling.
+The stateless nature of serverless functions is what makes them easily scalable, but it requires special consideration to handle any shared state such as database connection pooling.

 | MS Azure | Amazon AWS | Vercel |
 |---|---|----|